Icelandic 3 for English Speakers

 If you can’t access any grant from your union or other institution, these options can help:

-• If you live outside Iceland, besides the buy now pay later plans, I also have partial grants for students in certain countries.
+• If you live outside Iceland, besides the buy now pay later plans, I also have partial grants for students in some countries.
 The idea is that the course’s price is in line with the prices in other countries, according to an economic index.
 You’ll need to prove you live in the country you say you live in.
-Not all students from other countries receive grants because, for example, it wouldn’t make sense to give a grant to someone living in Luxembourg, one of the wealthiest countries in the world.
 Feel free to fill in the form (no commitments); we can go from there.
 You can also email me or send me a line on Messenger, and I’ll provide more information.
 Using these grants excludes other promotions.
 If there are different promotions and discounts available, I’ll help you choose the best one.

 • Remember that if it is hard to pay at once, you can use a credit card or consumer credit.
 Ask your bank or another institution that provides loans (but please avoid falling into a credit trap).